elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-holism-and-why-is-it-important-in-qualitative-research.md

 url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
 score: -1.0
 related_article1:
-    id: 163692
+    id: 163689
-    title: How does objective knowledge contribute to quantitative research?
+    title: >-
+        What is the process of inductive reasoning, and how is it applied in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-objective-knowledge-contribute-to-quantitative-research
+    url: /learn/education-studies/questions/what-is-the-process-of-inductive-reasoning-and-how-is-it-applied-in-qualitative-research
 related_article2:
-    id: 163683
+    id: 163677
+    title: >-
-    title: What are some common qualitative data collection methods?
+        What are the key characteristics of qualitative research paradigms?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-qualitative-data-collection-methods
+    url: /learn/education-studies/questions/what-are-the-key-characteristics-of-qualitative-research-paradigms
 related_article3:
-    id: 163678
+    id: 163694
-    title: How does inductive reasoning play a role in qualitative research?
+    title: >-
+        What is naturalism, and why is it important in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-inductive-reasoning-play-a-role-in-qualitative-research
+    url: /learn/education-studies/questions/what-is-naturalism-and-why-is-it-important-in-qualitative-research
 related_article4:
-    id: 163679
+    id: 163677
+    title: >-
-    title: What are the main characteristics of quantitative research methodologies?
+        What are the key characteristics of qualitative research paradigms?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-quantitative-research-methodologies
+    url: /learn/education-studies/questions/what-are-the-key-characteristics-of-qualitative-research-paradigms
 related_article5:
-    id: 163691
+    id: 163675
-    title: How does subjective knowledge contribute to qualitative research?
+    title: >-
+        What is the difference between objective and subjective knowledge in epistemology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-subjective-knowledge-contribute-to-qualitative-research
+    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
 ---

 &nbsp;